chenjus/MyApp/README.md

 MyApp
 =====
-This is to build application xyz...
+This is to build application xyz. xyz is an app to show abc.